vla5038/qt5gstreamer-1.0/README.md

-This is shot instruction for build  qt5gstreamer libs (in repository available qt5gstreamer libs).
+This is shot instruction for build  qt5gstreamer libs for Windows (in repository available qt5gstreamer libs).